kumu/docs/guides/controls.md

 ### Overriding built-in controls

-All of Kumu's built-in controls (search, zoom buttons, settings buttons) are now handled by the same platform that custom controls are built on.
+All of Kumu's built-in controls (search, zoom buttons, settings buttons, and legend) are now handled by the same platform that custom controls are built on.
 That means you can move the built-in controls around, omit ones you don't need, or even reset the built-in controls and start from scratch.

 By default, @controls looks like this: